Ikaleio/LiteLoaderQQNT-Markdown/docs/dev/html_entities_handling.md

 > Here different from previous approach, when we cannot detect the language, use `plaintext` as the `lang` param and pass it to highlight.js instead of using escaped string as result.
 >
-> This could ensure all dangerous HTML string (unescaped string) has go throught highlight.js before being rendered on UI even if it's not in the support language list, and could also avoid HTML entities render error in some case.
+> This could ensure all dangerous HTML string (unescaped string) has go through highlight.js before being rendered on UI even if it's not in the support language list, and could also avoid HTML entities render error in some case.

 # Rendering Custom HTML